10 Tips On How To Become A Full Time Yoga Teacher

 I highly recommend picking a yoga niche to focus on.
 It will increase your passion and your profits.

-For example, I play professional golf and teach yoga.
+For example, I used to play professional golf and teach yoga.

 The successful yoga teachers, the ones who make a full time living, all have a yoga niche and host one or more yoga retreats for that niche each year.